 • Tank Lid and Accessibility: Ensures the tank lid is secure and accessible.

-• Drain Field Condition: Observes the condition of the area where wastewater is filtered back into the ground.
+• Drain Field Condition: Observe the condition of the area where wastewater is filtered back into the ground.

 • Water Flow: Checks for proper water flow in the toilets and sinks to ensure there are no blockages.